 ‘The Crater?’ asks Lysander, gazing out to the north.
 ‘You told us to avoid that chasm at all costs, did you not?’

 ‘Aye, but only on your journey here.
 In truth, high pair eagles… in truth I wanted you to come here.
 No, I needed you to come here, I needed to be sure you survived the great folly of the Sea Hawk.
-There was something else, but…’ she trails off, grasping at a memory that only fades with each clutch of her astral talons.
+There was something else, but…’ She trails off, grasping at a memory that only fades at each clutch of her astral talons.
 ‘Perhaps there wasn’t.
-Regardless, I warned you of The Crater because I knew you if you found it before you came here, you would not have taken shelter and shared in a Rite of Renewal with us.
-Plus, Choridae requested you make an appearance.
+Regardless, I warned you of The Crater because I knew if you found it before you came here, you would not have taken shelter and shared in a Rite of Renewal with us.
+Plus, High Choridae requested you make an appearance.
 I didn’t want to disappoint the great and powerful captain of the dayguard.’

 The eagles glance back into the wooden cave and see Choridae standing on the back of a crouching vulture, flapping his wings as he sends to the flock the tale of his narrow escape from the clutches of a trio of hawks, the very same trio the pair eagles vanquished after aiding in his escape.
-He drops them a sly wink and then goes on sending.
+He drops the eagles a sly wink and then goes on sending.
 The vulture flock swoons at his suavity.

 ‘What waits for us at The Crater, then?’ receives The Vultress from the mind of Lysander.